March 2nd - March 9th 2019

-We are incredibly excited to finally get around to sharing this one with you…..
-Come and join us on our first adventure to South America, where we will be exploring one of surfing’s most iconic destinations; Chicama, Peru.
+We are incredibly excited to be heading back to one of surfing’s most iconic destinations; Chicama, Peru.

-We will be in Peru and hosting this surf & yoga Pop-Up from Saturday February 03rd – Saturday March 03rd running 4, week long retreats.
-7 nights with 5 days of surfing and yoga in this sublime location.
+We will be in Peru from March 2nd – March 9th 2019, running 7 nights and 5 days of surfing and yoga in this sublime location.

-Having successfully hosted a Pop-Up in Banda Aceh, Sumatra, your hosts Jazmin & Franco will take you to one of their favourite destinations in South America to provide that familiar Soul & Surf experience.
+Having successfully hosted Pop-Ups in Banda Aceh, Sumatra, and last year in Peru; your hosts Jazmin & Franco will take you there again, one of their favourite destinations in South America to provide that familiar Soul & Surf experience.

-Apart from the never-ending-perfect-shaped left, you can also think of Peru in a bigger picture and jump into an adventure before or after you visit to us.
-You can explore the Nisa lines, an unexplainable creation of the ancient cultures: you can’t put it together how these guys draw giant hieroglyphics in the ground that can only be seen from a plane!
+Apart from the never-ending-perfect-shaped left, you can also think of Peru in a bigger picture and jump into an adventure before or after your visit to us.
+You can explore the Nazca lines, an unexplainable creation of the ancient cultures: how these guys draw giant hieroglyphics in the ground that can only be seen from a plane is incredible.
+Cajamarca is a beautiful andine colonial town, where you can find different archeological colonial sites, and also, the fort where Atahualpa (the last Inca’s governor) was hidden.

-The fantastic scenery of the Titi Kaka Lake and the Puno’s community that live in floating islands made out of straws, or either in January or March, the majestic Machu Picchu ruins alongside the different villages (forts) that the Incas built around the kingdom.
+The fantastic scenery of the Titi Kaka Lake and the Puno’s community that live in floating islands made out of straws, the majestic Machu Picchu ruins alongside the different villages (forts) that the Incas built around the kingdom.

 If surfing one of the longest waves in the world is not enough you can check out the remains of Chan-Chan, an old Moche Indian site and if your legs are not burned out from surfing you can go hiking and climbing in nearby Huaraz, home of the famous Cordillera Blanca, a 6000m high mountain.